-Shaving gently with a non-comedogenic (won't clog pores) shaving cream or gel and a fresh, non-irritating blade razor might help to prevent acne by removing dead cells from the outer layer of skin.
-This exfoliation stimulates the underlying skin to replace cells more quickly, which may help prevent pores from becoming clogged.
+- Shaving gently with a non-comedogenic (won't clog pores) shaving cream/gel and a fresh, non-irritating blade razor might help to prevent acne by removing dead cells from the outer layer of skin, which can signal the skin to replace cells more quickly, helping to prevent pores from becoming clogged.

-The Bottom Line: Gently, yet confidently shaving every day with a sharp, non-irritating razor and a non-comedogenic shaving cream or gel should not be bad for acne, and may just prove to be beneficial.
+The Bottom Line: Gently, yet confidently shaving every day with a sharp, non-irritating blade razor (my favorites are the Gillette® TracII and the Gillette® Sensor Excel*) and a non-comedogenic shaving cream/gel should not be bad for acne, and may just prove to be beneficial.

-Tip: Using a gentle facial cleanser in place of shaving cream or gel is a safe way to avoid potentially pore-clogging ingredients in many shaving creams/gels.
+Tip - Use Cleanser Instead of Shaving Cream/Gel: Not many people realize it, but cleansers can easily be used as shaving creams.
+I've been doing it for years myself and prefer it to most shaving creams.
+Using a gentle facial cleanser in place of shaving cream/gel is a safe way to avoid potentially pore-clogging ingredients in many shaving creams/gels.

 The Process of Exfoliation

 The word exfoliation comes from the Latin exfoliare, which means "to strip off leaves."
 For the skin, it means to strip dead cells from its outermost layer.
 This outermost layer of the skin is called the stratum corneum, and the dead cells of this layer that are stripped off are called corneocytes.

 Skin exfoliation is always happening and occurs naturally as the skin renews itself, but cosmetic procedures like shaving can speed up the process.